sergueyarellano/tddpractice/docs/b.part4.md

 })
 ```

 Now it is time for you to implement the solution.
-If you are creating semantic commits you could write something like
+If you are creating semantic commits you could write something like:

 `fix: remove undefined property generated in mapKeys`